 The Capilano Suspension Bridge is especially interesting in December during Canyon Lights.
 That’s when the place is lit up at night with Christmas decorations.
 Want to get into the Christmas spirit?
 Then spend the evening at the bridge.

-Canyon Lights runs from late November until mid or January.
+Canyon Lights typically runs from late November until mid to late January.
+In 2023 it started on November 17th and continued until January 21st in 2024.

 Capilano Bridge Video

 Below is a video about Capilano Suspension Bridge during its Canyon Lights event over the Christmas season.
-The video includes footage of the attraction at night in winter from both 2018 and 2019.
+The video includes footage of the attraction at night in winter from a few years ago.

 Featured in the video are scenes of the entrance sign just inside the park.
 Also shown is an area with historical photos and information about Capilano Bridge over the years.
 Also included is the Cliffwalk where you get to walk on the bridge-like structure along the side of the cliff overlooking the canyon.
 There is also a scene of people walking across the suspension bridge in the dark above Capilano River.